 Card account Fees & Fines owed balances are subject to reset each billing cycle.
 A system operation clears any negative balances owed on the transaction processing system, and then transfers them to the student account/D-Pay for billing.
 After such action has occurred, the Dartmouth Card Office no longer holds those balances and cannot accept payment toward them.
 Payments for owed balances transferred from the Dartmouth Card accounts must then be processed on D-Pay.

-As of March 16th, the DASH Discretionary account will no longer accumulate owed balances.
+As of March 16th 2020, the DASH Discretionary account will no longer accumulate owed

-Once this change in practice becomes effective, the Unpaid Balances Reset will apply
+balances.
+Once this change in practice becomes effective, the Unpaid Balances Reset

 DASH Discretionary Change